 - 2 large carrots, sliced lengthwise and cut into half-moons

 Pick the beans over, removing any small stones or dirt and damaged beans.
 Rinse and set aside.
 If you have an InstaPot, then sauté the kielbasa in the pot, until it begins to caramelize and brown; toss in the onion.
 Remove to a dish; set aside.

 Place the beans in the pressure cooker.
 Add 5 cups of the broth, salt and bay leaf.
 Cover with the lid and bring to full-pressure.
 Cook for 6 minutes on the “Bean/Chili” setting; let the pressure release naturally, about 18-20 minutes.
-Add the reserved kielbasa, onions and carrots and the remaining broth.
+Add the reserved kielbasa, onions, diced tomatoes and carrots, as well as the remaining broth.

 Bring to full pressure on the “Bean/Chili” setting, and cook for 4 minutes.
 Let the pressure release naturally, about 15 minutes.
 Taste, season and enjoy large bowls!

 NOTE: This could be a vegetarian soup by simply leaving out the kielbasa, increase the carrots to 3 and add 1 large diced and peeled sweet or white potato.
 Follow the recipe as you would think for cooking.